lealealealealealealealea/fiprint/README.md

 TOTP_ACCOUNT=local-printer
 ```

 `203.0.113.10` is only an example address.
-Put the real server IP in your local `.env`.
+Put the real server address in local `.env`.

 ## First run